-Kenneth D. Upton, Jr. is Supervising Senior Staff Attorney in the South Central Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.
+Kenneth D. Upton, Jr. is Senior Counsel located in the South Central Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.

-With more than 25 years of trial and appellate experience in state and federal courts across the country, Ken is based in Dallas and also supervises attorneys in Lambda Legal’s Midwest Regional Office in Chicago.
-He has served on the governing council of the LGBT Law Section of the State Bar of Texas and, in 2008, was the recipient of that section’s Norman W. Black Award in recognition of his significant contributions to gay, lesbian, bisexual, transgender and HIV legal issues.
+With more than 25 years of trial and appellate experience in state and federal courts across the country, Ken has served on the governing council of the LGBT Law Section of the State Bar of Texas and, in 2008, was the recipient of that section’s Norman W. Black Award in recognition of his significant contributions to gay, lesbian, bisexual, transgender and HIV legal issues.

 Lambda Legal cases in which Ken has appeared as counsel of record include:

 - East v.
 Blue Cross Blue Shield of Louisiana (challenging the policy decision of Louisiana’s largest healthcare insurers to eliminate people living with HIV from their policies by refusing to accept Federal Ryan White premium assistance funds for lower-income individuals);

 - Freeman v.
 Parker (fighting to protect equal spousal benefits for employees of the City of Houston, Texas, who are legally married to their same-sex spouses)

 - Gill v.
 Tarrant County Community College District (holding that qualified immunity is not available to officials of a public employer who discriminate based on sexual orientation in violation of the Fourteenth Amendment);